 Branching off of the apes.

 Proconsul survived and evolved slowly* into larger primates.
 Now and then a group would branch off and go on a separate evolutionary path of their own.
-Monkeys branched off about 40 million years ago, long before Proconsul existed.
+Monkeys had already branched off 30,000,000 years ago, long before Proconsul existed.
 We did not descend from monkeys.
 We all descended from Proconsul or from another creature very much like him.

 • 16 million y.a. - The Hylobates left, evolving into modern gibbons. • 14 million y.a. - The Pongo group left, evolving into modern orangutans. • 12 million y.a. - The gorillas separated. • 7 million y.a. - The Pan group separated, evolving into chimpanzees and bonobos.